-Swayambhu stupa is one of the scared ancient Buddhist pilgrimage which has half sphere with a cube on top of it’s apex painted with eyes of Buddha looking in all four directions.
-It is filled with numerous artifacts and we can find a thirteen level golden spire.
-There are multiple shrines, temples, monastery and museum.
+Swayambhu stupa is one of the scared ancient Buddhist pilgrimages which has a half sphere with a cube on top of it’s apex painted with the eyes of Buddha looking in all four directions.
+It is filled with numerous artifacts and we can find a thirteen-level golden spire.
+There are multiple shrines, temples, monasteries and museums.
 Each open side of the cube faces north, west, east and south.
 On top of the cube are 13 tiers which represent the stages of spiritual realizations needed for Buddhahood.
-There are carvings of the Panch Buddha (five Buddhas) on each of the four sides of stupa.
-At entrance you will find two lion statues guarding.
+There are carvings of the Panch Buddha (five Buddhas) on each of the four sides of the stupa.
+At the entrance, you will find two lion statues guarding.

 History of Swayambhu

-According to the Gopalarajavamsavali, it was founded by the great-grandfather of King Manadeva(464-505 CE), King Vrsadeva in Licchavi peroid about the beginning of the 5th century CE.
+According to the Gopalarajavamsavali, it was founded by the great-grandfather of King Manadeva(464-505 CE), King Vrsadeva in Licchavi period about the beginning of the 5th century CE.
 There is a damaged stone inscription found at the site which confirms it and indicates that King Manadeva ordered work done in 640 CE.
 However, Emperor Ashoka is said to have visited the site in the third century BCE.
-He also built a temple on the hill which is believed to be destroyed later and reason is unknown.
-It was damaged by Muslim army who invaled in 1349 which was later repaired.
-After the main stupa was constructed, other monuments were constructed one by one in different peroid of time by different dynasties and the eastern stairway is constructed in the 17th century by King Pratap Malla (the powerful king of Kathmandu).
+He also built a temple on the hill which is believed to be destroyed later and the reason is unknown.
+It was damaged by the Muslim army that invaded in 1349 which was later repaired.
+After the main stupa was constructed, other monuments were constructed one by one in different periods by different dynasties and the eastern stairway is constructed in the 17th century by King Pratap Malla (the powerful king of Kathmandu).
 Yogin Sangye Gyaltsen added the wheel and spire in 1505 to the Swayambhu stupa’s dome.

 The Shrines, Temples and places around the stupa